-Name Purpose of Use PC for Penetration A PC with Windows VISTA Business SP2, which operates the Tes sting following penetration testing tools.
-Nmap Ver.6.25 A tool to detect available network ports.
-Fiddler It is a tool to mediate the communication between Web browser V4.4.9.0 and Web server (TOE), which refers to and changes the communication data between them.
-Metasploit It is used for creating the testing data to detect vulnerabilities Version 4.6.2 in the PDF files.
+Name Purpose of Use Nmap A tool to detect available network ports. v6.49 BETA3 netcat It is used to send data to network ports. v1.11 Fiddler It mediates the communication between Web browser and Web v4.5.1.5 server (TOE), and refers to and changes the communication data between them.
+Metasploit It is used for creating the testing data to detect vulnerabilities v4.6.2 in the PDF files.
+SSLScan A tool to confirm what kind of the cipher suites are supported in (kali-linux-1.1.0c SSL/TLS.
+The one included in Kali Linux is used. vm-486)